czerniga/devops-online-conferences/README.md

 # DevOps online conferences List

-This document provides a list of conferences for DevOps engineers or SRE that you can attend online.
+This document provides a list of conferences for DevOps engineers or SREs that you can attend online.

-When I created this list I focused on conferences with a main topics in the Devops area.
+When I created this list I focused on conferences with a main topics in the DevOps area.

 If you want to add a new conference to the list just create a [pull request](https://github.com/czerniga/devops-online-conferences/pulls).